Iraqi Union of Accountants and Auditors

 To support its members with fulfilling CPD, IUAA develops and implements an annual events & CPD calendar that offers a range of training activities on key topics such as audit and assurance, financial reporting, tax, ethics and integrity, and leadership.
 Courses are offered online and in-person to support its’ members continuing education.
 IUAA also publishes educational and examination requirements in its IUAA Quarterly Magazine to increase awareness and understanding of the entry requirements in the jurisdiction and support candidates’ preparation.

-Staff reiterates its recommendation from 2017 that IUAA conduct a comprehensive review of the existing educational requirements for professional accountants in Iraq as well as its own educational programming against the latest IES requirements.
+IUAA is encouraged to provide an update on activities for full alignment with the revised 2019 requirements (effective January 2021) at the jurisdiction level.
 Specific actions to close gaps need to be developed and included in its SMO Action Plan.
 The IES Checklist and the Accountancy Education E-Tool developed by IFAC may be used to conduct an assessment and to consider available implementation support materials.

 SMO 3: International Standards on Auditing

 The Law of Iraqi Union of Accountants and Auditors No. 185 of 1969 (as amended in 1973) does not specify applicable audit standards.
-However, IUAA, which is a mandatory membership organization for all accountancy professionals in Iraq, requires its members to adhere to the most recent Arabic translations of ISA which as of the date of this assessment is the 2018 Handbook of International Quality Control, Auditing, Review, Other Assurance, and Related Services Pronouncements.
+However, IUAA, which is a mandatory membership organization for all accountancy professionals in Iraq, requires its members to adhere to the most recent Arabic translations of ISA.
+As of the date of the assessment, this includes ISA 540 (revised), ISRS 4400 and ISA 315 (revised 2019)—2021 IAASB Handbook.